 No, need to add extra information or personal stories here.
 Just follow the guides that are around including the workstation image at tip #5.
 Put your back against your chair.
 90 to 100 degrees arm angles.
-Legs bend and not crossed.
+Legs bend and are not crossed.
 Basically, keep your back straight as much as possible.
-The tips above will help you fixing your posture.
+The tips above will help you with fixing your posture.

 8. Standing desk?

 I don't have this myself currently, but I'm aiming to get one eventually.
 Some friends of mine have them and they surely have a lot of benefits.
 However, do not think you can work long hours standing.
 Maybe it could be the goal, but you will probably still need to sit or lay down eventually.
 That's why this may be the last thing you could do in terms of effort and investment.

 Once I have one, I may write a follow-up about it.

 With tips like never using the trackpad, stretching, taking walks, and investing in better workstation equipment, you prevent yourself from getting muscle pains like RSI.

 Don't hurt yourself.
 Take action and now so you don't have to worry about your body in the future!
 Stay strong. 🍀💪